Characters: The Order of the Stick: The Order of the Scribble

 - Half-Human Hybrid: A descendant of the union between a black dragon and a human.
 Said black dragon is part of a certain family tree...

-- Hypocrite: Hates Paladins for trying to justify their morally questionable actions by appealing to a Greater Good, but then goes off and encourages his clan to seduce random strangers, knock them up and then both rob them and kidnap the baby to be reared by what more or less amounts to a cult that protects the world from total destruction, i.e. for the greater good.
-Unless he is just a straight-up Jerkass who thinks that such behaviour isn't wrong in the first place, of course.
-Also, his professed distrust for authority figures would seem to clash with the apparent cult of personality he built around himself (the statue on his tomb and how his image on the family tree is given a halo).
+- Hypocrite: Hates Paladins for trying to justify their morally questionable actions by appealing to a Greater Good, but then goes off and encourages his clan to seduce random strangers, knock them up and then both rob them and kidnap the baby to be reared by what amounts to a cult that protects the world from total destruction, i.e. for the greater good.
+The only way this is not hypocritical is if he's a straight-up Jerkass who thinks that such behaviour isn't wrong in the first place.
+Also, his professed distrust for authority figures would seem to clash with the cult of personality he built around himself (the statue on his tomb and how his image on the family tree is given a halo).
 The second sentence of his quote above could just as easily refer to himself in this context.